hoodiecrow/ConsTcl/README.md

 ```

 The `expand-for/list` procedure expands the `for/list` macro.
 It returns a `list`
-construct containing the iterations of the first clause (multiple clauses
+construct containing the iterations of each clause.
-isn't implemented yet).

 ```
 proc ::constcl::expand-for/list {exps env} {